AR0E/ar0e/markdowns/reading-list.md

   - Lethe: The Art and Critique of Forgetting - Harald Weinrich
   - The Poetics of Space - Gaston Bachelard
   - Diaspora - Greg Egan
+  - The Incorporeal, the Limits of Materialism - Elizabeth Grosz
   - A Gramática do Tempo - Boaventura de Sousa dos Santos
   - O Discreto Charme da Magistocracia - Conrado Hubner Mendes
   - Male Fantasies (I and II) - Klaus Theweleit